 We pause before the mouth of the pyramid, there was a red circle filled with blood.
 The pharaoh muttering something.
 Brought into focus, I turned to look at him.
 He was smiling at me, a smile that was unsettling.
 The priest spoke in his ear.
 I couldn’t hear their exchange.
 I saw an eye shaped symbol.

 The casket was carried inside and I was about to follow.
 I was making my way to the filled red circle, wanting to reach it, but the priest grabbed my arm and pulled me back, and the touch burned him because of my wrath.
-I had to reach that circle, I recall that much.
+I had to reach that circle.

 The pharaoh found the whole thing amusing, coming towards me.
 Fear and panic seized me, and I didn’t enter the pyramid to rejoin the procession.
 I turned and fled into the deep desert, hearing baying and the sounds of animals in pursuit.
 My clothes were heavy, weighing me down.
 I ran onwards until I forced myself to jump out of the dream.